 • 3 years of social studies including history

-- Available for online completion or download through the Common App website.
+- To be completed online at the Common App website.

 Official score reports from either the ACT Plus Writing or the SAT.
 If you do not send us ACT scores, you must submit scores from the SAT I and from two SAT II subject exams.